 It does no good to talk about “oneness” without first acknowledging and honoring differences.
 Any attempt at oneness made without first respecting the other can only be a zero-sum game.
 Someone will have to die.
 That was the lesson we were supposed to learn at the end of the Second World War, the lessons of Nazi Germany and Communist Russia.
 Both were attempting to create a utopia—one based on racial superiority and the other on social equity.
 They were different in their approaches but identical in their methods—they killed everyone who dared to criticize the utopian party line.
 In a world that demands that everyone be the same, those who are different must be eliminated.

 So, it’s important that we understand the nature of truth.
 It emerges, it unfolds, it is always expanding beyond our capacity to understand it.
 What is it expanding into?
 Itself.
-It will do, in a grand paradox sort of way, as the poet T.S.
+As the poet, T.S.
 Elliot said, “We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time.”